HJXDELL/easyium-java/README.rst

 --------
 WebDriver
 ~~~~~~~~~
 It is a wrapper for selenium&appium's web driver.
-You can create a new instance by providing web driver type.

 DynamicElement
 ~~~~~~~~~~~~~~